 Engineers love having good reference books handy, and I’m no exception.
 Pages tabbed, formulas highlighted, important caveats and conditions underlined – tools ready to solve the problems of the day.
 My Christian reference library is no different.
 A good steel design book may help me design a building, but it won’t help me design a life.

+If your curiosity has been piqued by some of my footnote references over the years, you might be curious what’s on my bookshelf.
 Below is a list of books that I have read and found useful for different reasons, and that are grouped together into general categories.
 Some may be surprising, but I try to give a brief explanation of why I thought their presence on the bookcase was warranted.
 I’ll add to this list as I find more good references.
 If you want more detailed reviews, you can follow my reviews on goodreads.
 One word of advice regarding purchases on the Kindle: ease of navigation makes or breaks an electronic book version.
 Things like active table of contents and inline footnotes are well worth the added cost.

 “Cold Case Christianity: A Homicide Detective Investigates the Claims of the Gospels” by J. Warner Wallace, 2013.

 Jim brings investigative skills and a great legal perspective to the subject at hand, addressing issues like what constitutes reasonable evidence and burden of proof, what “enough” evidence is, how you investigate an occurrence long after the fact, and if it’s reasonable to believe that the apostles were eyewitnesses and that their testimony hasn’t been corrupted over the last 1,900 years.
 Extensive endnotes, list of additional reading material, and additional authors/resources.

 “God’s Crime Scene: A Cold-Case Detective Examines the Evidence for a Divinely Created Universe”, by J. Warner Wallace, 2015.